minerbadd/MUSE/data/muse/docs/lib/mine.md

 --:# **Do the `post` operation for the command line interface**.

---:- post marker borePlans?  -> _Go to marker (and up 1) from current level with saved or specified plans._
+--:- post marker borePlans?  -> _Go to marker (and up 1 block) from current level with saved or specified plans._

---:# **Bore horizontal tunnels and mine tunnels branching off the main (inner) tunnel for ore**
+--:# **Bore horizontal tunnels and mine tunnels branching off the main tunnel for ore**
 --:+ _Use shaft plans and bore plans to navigate to marker, bore horizontal tunnels using bore plans._
 --:+ _Add "bore" and bore plans name as key and value to bore plans for inclusion in marker._
 --:+ _Bores plans at even or odd level, potentially leaves place marks and torches._